-The BlueDriver app can be a great option for users who do not know much about vehicles as it offers over 6.6 million verified fixes.
+The BlueDriver app can be an excellent option for users who do not know much about vehicles as it offers over 6.6 million verified fixes.
 This feature can help you understand what you need to do in order to solve a problem.
 It will also help you calculate expected costs if you were to take your vehicle to a professional.

 Similarly, OBDLink can be good if you want an app that feels personalized without the worries of ads.
 It’s also said to be suitable for both pros and DIYers.

-Let’s have a look at the similarities and differences among these 2 apps.
+Let’s have a look at the similarities and differences between these 2 apps.

 Both the apps use Bluetooth technology and will easily connect to your phone.
 However, the OBDLink app appears to be faster in this regard, especially when it comes to Android devices.
 The BlueDriver app seems faster for iOS devices and even connects automatically with iPhones and iPads.